lbo462/tank_trouble_remastered/README.txt

  |_|\_\______|  |_|     |____/_____|_| \_|_____/_____|_| \_|\_____|_____/

-Player_1 : Move with ZQSD, shoot with SPACE and activate capacity with A
+First player : Move with ZQSD, shoot with SPACE and activate capacity with A

      Action  |  Key
 --------------------------